 Somatization is a theme that also pervades the life cycle of depressive equivalents.
 Gastrointestinal symptoms lead the way as an arena for the expression of depression.
-The irritable colon syndrome is the most common equivalent, but remember that other functional or organic syndromes, such as peptic ulcer and ulcerative colitis, can be "symptoms" of depression and are commonly accompanied by depression.
+The irritable colon syndrome is the most common equivalent, but it is well to remember that other functional or organic syndromes, such as peptic ulcer and ulcerative colitis, can be "symptoms" of depression and are commonly accompanied by depression.
 While any organ system may be involved, skin disorders and pain syndromes (headache, backache, residual pain) lead the list after the GI tract.

 Tiredness is a very common symptom of depression.
 It is important to recognize that the signs and symptoms of depression vary not only by age but also by sex and socioeconomic status.
-Males more commonly manifest depression by lowered mood, pessimism, guilt and a sense of helplessness.
-Comparable early signs in women are insomnia, headache and social withdrawal.
-Table I points out the variation in the presentation of depression according to the patient's background.
+Males more commonly manifest depression by lowered mood, pessimism, guilt, and a sense of helplessness.
+Comparable early signs in women are insomnia, headache, and social withdrawal.
+Table 1 points out the variation in the presentation of depression by the patient's socioeconomic background.

-Once depression has been recognized, we must then attempt to decide whether it is normal (as in grief), typical, or atypical.
-We classify depression following Grinker and Hollister.
-A brief summary of their work is shown in Table II.
+Once depression has been recognized, then the attempt must be made to decide whether it is normal (as in grief), typical, or atypical.
+Depression may be classified following Grinker and Hollister.
+A brief summary of their work is shown in Table 2.

-On the treatment side of the equation we rely heavily on both the relationship with the patient (frequent brief visits) and an aggressive psychopharmacological approach.
-Once having selected an appropriate psychoactive agent, one should persist with that agent for from three to six weeks and push the total daily dosage to near "toxic" levels.
-If the patient is not having side effects their "treatment" is not likely to be effective.
-We often attempt to involve the family in the treatment program, having found as Cammer did that the family can greatly facilitate progress.2 Once we have even merely entertained the possibility of the patient having a depression, whether as a primary source of tiredness or secondary to other "organic" illness, we believe a direct inquiry into the patient's potential for suicide is mandatory.
+On the treatment side of the equation one can rely heavily on both the relationship with the patient (frequent brief visits) and an aggressive psychopharmacological approach.
+Having selected an appropriate psychoactive agent, one should persist with that agent for from three to six weeks and push the total daily dosage to near "toxic" levels.
+If the patient is not having side effects the "treatment" is not likely to be effective.
+The attempt to involve the family in the treatment program is often rewarding; the authors concur with Cammer's finding that the family can greatly facilitate progress.2 Once entertained, the possibility of the patient having a depression has been whether as a primary source of tiredness or secondary to other "organic" illness, the authors believe a direct inquiry into the patient's potential for suicide is mandatory.
 Continued attention to this risk is necessary throughout the treatment course of the depressed patient.